AndrewEC/MarkdownNotes/README.md

 To update MarkdownNotes simply make a change to any of the source files provided then run the `Build.ps1` script.

-This script will combine all the source files into a single html file and write it to `./build/MarkdownNotes.html`
+This script will naively minify and combine all the source files into a single html file and write it to `./build/MarkdownNotes.html`

 Optionally you can add the `-Open` switch to the `Build.ps1` script invocation to open the generated HTML file when the build process is complete.